Crusade of Romanianism: Istrati's "spiritual movement"

 Istrati's connection with the Crusade was not his only contact with right-wing radicalism: he had also promised to have his political testament printed in Gringoire, a newspaper of the French far-right.
 Against Talex's disclaimers, several later exegetes have reanimated the debate about Istrati's possible fascist leanings.
 Historian Jean-Michel Palmier includes Istrati's name on a list of "intellectuals [who] saw for a moment in fascism the possibility of arousing a crisis-struck Europe from its lethargy."
 He is in the company of Knut Hamsun, Ezra Pound and Wyndham Lewis.
+Among Stelescu's Guardist adversaries, Ernest Bernea appreciated Istrati's zest "for light and freedom", adding: "Panait Istrati had returned, perhaps unwillingly so, where he had a duty to always endure. [...]
+His return among us has touched us deeply.
+His final effort has brought him closer to us in sentiment."
+Bernea was nonetheless adamant that Istrati could still not be taken for a spiritual guide, given his "discombobulated personal experiences, however authentic and original these may be".

 Philologist Tudorel Urian asks: "Who really is Istrati: the frantic socialist he was before his visit to the USSR [...] or the nationalist of his very last months, the emblem of a Guardist periodical?
 There is something that those who judge him rarely take into account: in the periods when he flirted with socialism [...] and Guardism, both movements where in their romantic, idealistic stages.
 Once he came face to face with the brutal realities of the Soviet regime, Istrati broke with socialism and perhaps his famous motto, je ne marche pas ['no, I won't bite'] would have come into play in relation with the Guardists, should he have lived to see their earliest crimes."